 - A Master’s of Professional Studies degree issued at Sing Sing Correctional Facility.

-- A minimum of two years successful participation as an Inmate Program Associate (IPA).
+- A minimum of two years successful participation as an Incarcerated Program Associate (IPA).

 - Certification from the New York State Department of Labor for successful participation in an apprenticeship program.

-- A minimum of two years of successful work as an Inmate Hospice Aide.
+- A minimum of two years of successful work as an Incarcerated Hospice Aide.

 - A minimum of two years of successful completion in the Puppies Behind Bars Program.

 - Successfully worked in the Division of Correctional Industries Optical Program for a minimum of two years and received a certification as an Optician from the American Board of Opticianry.

 - Received an Asbestos Handling certificate from the New York State Department of Labor and a minimum of 18 months work in the Division of Correctional Industries Asbestos Abatement Program as a Hazardous Materials Removal Worker or a Hazardous Materials Removal Group Leader.

 - Successfully completed the course curriculum and passed the minimum competency screening process performance exam for Sign Language Interpreter and a minimum of one year of work as a Sign Language Interpreter for deaf individuals.

 - Successfully participated in the Vocational Culinary Arts Program/Food Service for a minimum of two consecutive years; earned a Culinary Arts Program/Food Service completion job title listed on the Employment Readiness Title Chart; and successfully passed the National Restaurant Association's recognized ServSafe examination and received a ServSafe certificate.